yleeyilin/tp/docs/DeveloperGuide.md

   2. Test case: `/note ; name : Poochie ; note : get kibble ; deadline : 2020-10-10`<br>
      Expected: Woof!
 Added note to Pooch Contact Supplier PetCo successfully! 🐶

+### Undo a command
+1. Undo a command that modified the contact book

+   1. Prerequisites: The previous command must modify the contact book.
+You can run the following command to modify the contact book:
+      ```
+      /add-person ; name : Poochie ; phone : 98883888 ; address : Pooch Street 32 ; email : impoochie@gmail.com
+      ```

+   2. Test case: `/undo`
+      Expected: Woof!
+Undo successfully! 🐶 (Details of contact book is omitted.
+It should show the contact book list before add-person command.)

+2. Undo a command that did not modify the contact book

+   1. Prerequisites: There must exist a previous command that modify the contact book.
+You can run the following two commands which second command does not modify contact book:
+      ```
+      /add-person ; name : Poochie ; phone : 98883888 ; address : Pooch Street 32 ; email : impoochie@gmail.com
+      /search ; name : Poochie
+      ```

+   2. Test case: `/undo`
+      Expected:  Expected: Woof!
+Undo successfully! 🐶 (Details of contact book is omitted.
+It should show the contact book list before add-person command.
+In this case, due to search function will stay on partial list, contact of Poochie should disappear.)

+### Redo a command
+1. Redo an undo command.

+   1. Prerequisites: There must be at least one undo command executed.
+You can run the following command before testing:
+      ```
+      /add-person ; name : Poochie ; phone : 98883888 ; address : Pooch Street 32 ; email : impoochie@gmail.com
+      /undo
+      ```

+   2. Test case: `/redo`
+      Expected: Woof!
+Redo successfully! 🐶(Details of contact book is omitted.
+It should show the contact book list before undo command)

 ### Saving data

 1. Dealing with missing/corrupted data files